AngleProtocol/merkl-docs/mechanisms/campaigns/airdrop.md

 ## Token Balance Airdrops

-In this type of airdrop, Merkl provides the possibility to airdrop tokens to token holders based on their snapshoted token balance at a chosen moment in time.
+In this type of airdrop, Merkl provides the possibility to airdrop tokens to token holders based on their snapshotted token balance at a chosen moment in time.

 For this type of campaign, beyond the rewards amount, incentive providers need to input the following parameters:

 - **Snapshot:** Set the time for the snapshot - it will be taken at the block prior to this date.
 - **Distribution Date:** Set the date on which your rewards should be distributed.
-- **Name your Snapshot:** Provide the name of their snapshot.
+- **Name your Snapshot:** Provide the name of your snapshot.